 TRANSFORM for a more open, democratic and inclusive territory.

-TRANSFORM (Territories as Responsive and Accountable Networks of S3 through new Forms of Open and Responsible decision-Making) is a European project launched in January 2020.
+TRANSFORM20 (Territories as Responsive and Accountable Networks of S3 through new Forms of Open and Responsible decision-Making) is a European project launched in January 202021.
 The project is financed within the SwafS framework (Science with and for Society) of the Horizon 2020 program and coordinated by the Bassetti Foundation.
 Through TRANSFORM, three regional governments (Lombardy, Catalonia and Brussels-Capital) are working alongside other project partners on experimental approaches to involve citizens in local government policy-making on research and innovation (R&I), with the aim of achieving more open, inclusive and democratic territorial development.

 The project focuses on the place-based regional Smart Specialization Strategies (S3) for innovation.
 The territories involved are testing three participatory methodologies: participatory research agenda setting in Lombardy; design for social innovation in the Brussels Region and citizen science in Catalonia.
 Intra-regional dialogue is further enriched with the experience of project partner Boston Museum of Science.